 A limitation of this scoping review is it was not registered in any database.
 A search conducted in Cochrane Library and PROSPERO on July 18th, 2021, showed no similar systematic or scoping reviews were registered.

 We have implemented a comprehensive search strategy, literature sampling , and synthesis process in accordance with the guidance for conducting methodological reviews.
 [58] The reason we conducted analysis on cohort-2 is the search strategy we used on cohort-1 for the Electronic Health Record was retrieved from National Library of Medicine MEDLINE / PubMed Search Strategy & Electronic Health Record Information Resources[59](on March 23rd, 2020) was limited the literature to major journals in the EHRs research.
 We modified the search strategy to get cohort 2 article pool.
 Cohort -1 analysis results were not included in the primary analysis since we considered cohort 2 to present the inclusion papers better.

-For further investigation, more literature databases and adjusted search strategy need to be used.[59-61]
+The latest 2020 papers were not included in this research.
+COVID-19 pandemic has changed the

+Multiple research reported that during COVID-19 clinical practice and scientific publications pattern has changed, the overall scientific research quality decreased in 2020.
+[59-61] We eliminated 2020 research to reduce the potential bias the real-world situation could bring.

 The number of included papers in each epoch is small, and it should be increased for a more accurate analysis.
 However, we do not believe that this may hinder the proportion estimations and the conclusions of the review.